bordunosp/ddd/docs/DI.md

             },
         },
     })

     if err != nil {
         log.Fatal(err)
     }
+}

+func main() {
+    // if service (registered as singleton) implemented ddd.IDisposable interface
+    // it will be called for dispose
+    // can be used for close connections etc... defer DI.Dispose()

     // Use service from DI
     // it can be used anywhere in your project (after registered)